Organising a Group Ski Holiday

-As a rule of thumb a group of 12+ people will benefit from group discounts.
-In a chalet these discounts are typically 10% from the advertised basic per person rate.
-So, a chalet holiday advertised at £1,100 per person might cost £990 after the group discount has been applied.
-However, when presenting costs to your group it is always better to 'under promise and over deliver'.
+As a rule of thumb, a group of 12+ people will benefit from group discounts.
+In a chalet, these discounts are typically 10% off the advertised basic per person rate.

 3. When to go?The winter ski season is divided into low, mid and high season periods.
-We recommend that you avoid the high season periods (Christmas, New Year, February Half Term and Easter) unless you are a family group; have teachers in your party or want to party hard at New Year.
+We recommend that you avoid the high season periods (Christmas, New Year, February Half Term and Easter) unless you are a family group, have teachers in your group or want to party hard at New Year.
 High season prices are very high and group discounts unlikely.
-The low season periods of early December, mid January, mid March or late April will give you the best prices with maximum group discounts.
+The low season periods of early December, mid-January, mid-March or late April will give you the best prices.
 However, you will need to choose your resort carefully if considering early December or late April - snow cover is likely to be an issue so aim for high altitude resorts.

-In these days of fake websites and holiday bookings which are not financially protected you should be very careful with your group's money.
-Every year we have quite a few clients who come to us after they and their group have been burnt.
 When you are a party leader you are often paying large sums of money on your group's behalf.
 Make sure the agent or holiday company you are using and booking with offer financial protection and are who they say they are.
-Caveat Emptor!
-If you have elected to use a specialist ski travel agent to help you there is one golden rule...
+There are many fake ski holiday websites out there, so it’s important to remember: if the price looks too good to be true, it probably is!

 No time to browse our site now?
 No problem.
 We would be delighted to hear from you with any current ideas you have for your ski holiday.
 Please fill in our quick Enquiry Form: